Napoleon Hill

-Oliver Napoleon Hill (October 26, 1883 – November 8, 1970) was an American self-help author.
-He is best known for his book Think and Grow Rich (1937), which is among the best-selling self-help books of all time.
+Oliver Napoleon Hill (October 26, 1883 – November 8, 1970) was an American self-help author and con man who is best known for his book Think and Grow Rich (1937), which is among the best-selling self-help books of all time.
 Hill's works insisted that fervid expectations are essential to improving one's life.
 Most of his books are promoted as expounding principles to achieve "success".

 Hill is a controversial figure.
-Accused of fraud, historians also doubt many of his claims, such as that he met Andrew Carnegie and that he was an attorney.
+Having had a history of criminal charges and fraud accusations, historians also doubt many of his claims, such as that he met Andrew Carnegie and that he was an attorney.

 Life and career

 Childhood

 Hill was born in a one-room cabin near the Appalachian town of Pound in southwest Virginia.
 His parents were James Monroe Hill and Sarah Sylvania (Blair), and he was the grandson of James Madison Hill and Elizabeth (Jones).
 His grandfather came to the United States from England and settled in southwestern Virginia in 1847.
 His father was a dentist, at first unofficially and then with a license.

 Hill's mother died when he was nine years old, and his father remarried two years later to Martha.
-According to Landers and Ritt his stepmother was a good influence for him: "Hill's stepmother, the widow of a school principal, civilized the wild-child, Napoleon, making him go to school and attend church."
+According to Landers and Ritt, his stepmother was a good influence for him: "Hill's stepmother, the widow of a school principal, civilized the wild-child, Napoleon, making him go to school and attend church."
 At the age of 13, Hill began writing as a "mountain reporter", initially for his father's newspaper.
 At the age of fifteen, he married a local girl who had accused him of fathering her child; the girl later recanted the claim, and the marriage was annulled.